MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 Since each material has a unique spectral signature (like a fingerprint), that means:

-- If we know the object material, we can use its spectral signature to monitor health status or degradation (for more details see :any:`Spectral-indices-for-environmental-monitoring`.
-For exercises see :any:`Monitoring-lake-trophic-state` and :any:`Monitoring-crops-vegetative-stage`),
+- If we know the object material, we can use its spectral signature to monitor health status or degradation (for more details see :ref:`Spectral-indices-for-environmental-monitoring`.
+For exercises see :ref:`Monitoring-lake-trophic-state` and :ref:`Monitoring-crops-vegetative-stage`),
-- If we don’t know the object material, we can use its spectral signature for its identification (for more details see :any:`Automatic-land-cover-mapping`.
-For exercises see :any:`Mapping-crop-types`).
+- If we don’t know the object material, we can use its spectral signature for its identification (for more details see :ref:`Automatic-land-cover-mapping`.
+For exercises see :ref:`Mapping-crop-types`).

 .. note:: **The acquisition of images in the VISIBLE, NEAR INFRARED, and SHORT-WAVE INFRARED spectral bands and the analysis of their spectral signatures is the principles of multispectral Earth observation.**